Strategies

 Recently, Amazon partnered with Pinterest to show Sponsored Product ads outside of Amazon.
 Currently, we do not have enough data to talk about its conversions and impressions, but our hunch is that impressions would be high and clicks/conversions would be low on these placements.
 Today, there is no way to opt out or control bids for this placement.

-If you want to see placement level performance, you can go to the placement level page on atom11 and look at all placement data in one go.
+If you want to see placement level performance, you can go to the placement level page on atom11 and look at all the placement data at once.

 Rule-based bidding

-Rule-based bidding is a strategy that allows advertisers to adjust their bids based on Return on Ad Spend (ROAS), giving them control over their Advertising Cost of Sale (ACOS).
-Although this method provides real-time bid adjustments to optimize campaigns, Amazon notes that there is no guaranteed improvement in campaign performance.
+Rule-based bidding strategy allows advertisers to adjust their bids based on Return on Ad Spend (ROAS), giving them control over their ACoS.
+Although this method provides real-time bid adjustments to optimize ad campaigns, Amazon notes that there is no guaranteed improvement in campaign performance.

 This bidding option is available exclusively for Sponsored Product campaigns.
 To qualify for rule-based bidding, campaigns must meet several criteria: